Interested in helping a couple become a family? Learn how to donate your eggs.

 7. Donor Egg Retrieval

-Your eggs will be retrieved during an outpatient procedure at our in vitro fertilization (IVF) suite at Midwest Fertility.
+Your eggs will be retrieved during an outpatient procedure at our Carmel clinic.
 You will be sedated to minimize discomfort, and there will be no incision.
 The retrieval takes about 30 minutes, followed by a one-hour recovery time.
 Grogginess, uterine cramping and light vaginal spotting are normal.
-You will be given post-procedure pain medications to take as needed
+You will be given post-procedure pain medications to take as needed.

 8. Egg Donation Compensation

 As an egg donor, your gift of life will be fairly compensated.
-The compensation for being an egg donor at Midwest Fertility is up to $5,000 per donation cycle.
+The compensation for being an egg donor at Midwest Fertility is at least $5,000 per donation cycle.